 The saying “you are what you eat” is even more irritating when you realise how true it is.
 In terms of the health of your teeth, the health of your food choices is extremely apparent.
-Your dentist can very clearly see what you’ve been eating by the amount of plaque coating your teeth.
+Our dental hygienist can very clearly see what you’ve been eating by the amount of plaque coating your teeth.
 After we eat a sugary snack, the sugars in that food or drink cause the enamel on your tooth to break down.
 If enough of the enamel has broken down, there is a big chance of a cavity forming.
 How can you avoid the likelihood of you developing a cavity?
 By avoiding the foods listed below.
 Some of them may be surprising!

 This entry may surprise some of you!
 When we chew bread, the saliva in your mouth breaks down the bread’s starch into sugar.
 Now the starch is a paste, this paste easily sticks to the crevices between your teeth.
 This means that cavities are likely to form.
 If you’re feeling the need to eat some carbs, your dentist will recommend you pick a less-refined bread like whole-wheat.
 This type of bread contains less sugars and aren’t broken down as easily.

 Many of us are already aware of the health risks to drinking alcohol, but it also doesn’t so much for the health of your teeth.
 Alcohol is known to dry out our mouths – a money making technique.
 You buy a drink, consume it, your mouth dries out very fast, so you buy another drink because you’re still thirsty.
 Although a great way for the alcohol companies to make a profit, it comes at a sacrifice of the health of your teeth.
 If your mouth is dry, this means that your mouth is lacking saliva.
 Saliva is crucial in keeping our teeth healthy, as it prevents food from sticking to our teeth and it washes away food particles.